zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 ### Testing Docker Pipelines

-Before deploying a new pipeline on large datasets, test the pipeline using sub-sampled data.
-You can test locally with sub-sampled data, on the CHTC server with subsampled data, and finally, run the pipeline on the CHTC server with your full dataset.
+Before deploying a new pipeline on large datasets, test the pipeline using subsampled data.
+You can test locally with subsampled data, on the CHTC server with subsampled data, and finally, run the pipeline on the CHTC server with your full dataset.
 An example is provided below, using RNAseq data.

 1. First, subsample your data: